ODI-documentation/materials/static/data/queries.md

 ### Small dimension

-How many cards have a small iconographic dimension?
+How many cards have a small miniature reproduction?

 ```
 select distinct ?typology (COUNT(DISTINCT ?cardDeck) AS ?n)